dadepo/checkpointq/README.md

 It makes requests to multiple checkpoint providers and only returns the finalized checkpoint block root if more than 2/3 of the configured providers return the same checkpoint block root.

+This ensures you do not have to trust a single checkpoint provider.
+The more provider agrees on what the finalized checkpoint is, the more assured you can be.

 ## Installation

 For now, CheckpointQ requires to be built from source using the Rust toolchain.